brillout/wildcard-api/docs/readme.template.md

 ### Wildcard VS GraphQL/REST

-When you use Wildcard, you are essentially doing [RPC](https://en.wikipedia.org/wiki/Remote_procedure_call).
+When you use Wildcard you are essentially doing [RPC](https://en.wikipedia.org/wiki/Remote_procedure_call).

 RPC is commonly used to create **internal** APIs while REST and GraphQL are best to create APIs for **third parties**.
-(An *internal API* is an API that is not consumed by third parties but that is consumed only by yourself.)
+(An *internal API* is an API that is not consumed by third parties but that is only consumed by yourself or your organization.)

 The rule of thumb is:
 - Do you want to expose your data to the world?
 Use REST/GraphQL.